Properties and baroclinic instability of stratified thermal upper-ocean flow: Introduction

 It may sound awkward to attempt an investigation of baroclinic instability using an IL model involving a single layer since the (horizontal) velocity is vertically uniform.
 Two layers may seem to be required as is needed to represent baroclinic instability using the HLQG in the so-called Phillips problem \cite{Pedlosky-87}.
 However, by the thermal-wind balance, which dominates at low frequency, in (every layer of) an IL model the velocity field \emph{implicitly} includes shear in the vertical.
 Furthermore, implicitly, the velocity vertical profile in the IL$^{(0,1)}$ is curved.
 This extends the standard baroclinic instability problem of Phillips, or Eady in the continuously stratified case \cite{Pedlosky-87}, from uniform vertical shear (linear vertical profile) to velocity with vertical curvature, which augments the dimension of the space of parameters for exploration.

-While the study of this paper is of interest per se, a motivation for pursuing it is found in numerical simulations presented in \cite{Beron-21-POFb}.
-These simulations have suggested that inclusion of stratification in the IL models tends to halt the development of submesoscale circulations.
-This followed from the comparison of evolutions in the IL$^0$QG and IL$^{(0,1)}$QG forced by bottom topography, which can be included without spoiling the Hamiltonian structure of the models.
-(This was shown in \cite{Beron-21-POFa, Holm-etal-21} to hold for the IL$^0$QG and here we show that it also applies to the IL$^{(0,1)}$QG.)
-The study carried out here will help assess the generality of the numerical evidence presented in \cite{Beron-21-POFb}.
+While the study of this paper is of interest \emph{per se}, a motivation for pursuing it is found in numerical simulations presented by \cite{Beron-21-POFb}.
+These simulations have suggested that inclusion of stratification in the IL models tends to halt the development of submesoscale circulations. \change[RA]{This followed from the comparison of evolutions in the IL$^0$QG and IL$^{(0,1)}$QG forced by bottom topography, which can be included without spoiling the Hamiltonian structure of the models.
+(This was shown in previous work \mbox{\cite{Beron-21-POFa, Holm-etal-21}} to hold for the IL$^0$QG and here we show that it also applies to the IL$^{(0,1)}$QG.) }{This followed from the comparison of forced evolutions in the IL$^0$QG and IL$^{(0,1)}$QG.
+The forcing, which can be interpreted as a topographic forcing \mbox{\cite{Holm-etal-21}}, does not spoil the Hamiltonian structure of the models \mbox{\cite{Beron-21-POFa, Holm-etal-21}}.} The study carried out here will help assess the generality of the numerical evidence presented in \cite{Beron-21-POFb}.

-\paragraph{Paper organization.}
+\subsection{Paper organization}